emaloney/MBDataEnvironment/README.md

 Before making use of the Mockingbird Data Environment, your application first loads an `MBEnvironment` instance.

-The simplest way to do this is to load the *default environment*:
+The easiest way to do this is to load the *default environment*:

 ```objc
 [MBEnvironment loadDefaultEnvironment];